The Great Cuckoo-Dove occurs throughout the Moluccas. Photo: Susan Myers

 Day 21: After some final birding on Seram we’ll return to Ambon on the afternoon ferry.
 Night in Ambon.

-Day 22: In the morning we’ll fly back to Jakarta, where the tour concludes in time to connect with international flights home.
+Day 22: In the afternoon we’ll fly back to Jakarta, where the tour concludes in time to connect with international flights home.

 This tour is organised by our American partner WINGS